yasirshah-analyst/grade8-hidden-problem-analysis/Readme.md

 # 📚 Grade 8 Mathematics: A Hidden School-Wide Problem

 ## 📌 Project Overview
+This project was developed as a **portfolio project** to demonstrate an end-to-end data analytics workflow while simulating a real-world business scenario.
 Most data analysis stops at "what happened."
 This project follows the modern data analytics workflow through to **data storytelling** — not just finding a problem, but tracing its exact cause through a rigorous, evidence-based elimination process, and translating it into a specific answer for each stakeholder who needs one.

 Built entirely in **SQL (PostgreSQL)** — every claim in this README is backed by an actual query result, not assumption.